 - The part is actually bad but is incorrectly accepted as being good

-The Significance of Type I Errors and Type II Errors to Your Business are Different
+The Significance of Type I Errors and Type II Errors to Your Business is Different

 Committing a Type I error (the incorrect rejection of a perfectly good part) incurs an economic cost: you are throwing away or reworking something that didn’t need it, and it reduces the economic efficiency of the manufacturing operation.

 Type II errors are more insidious.
-They occur when a substandard part is incorrectly accepted and either passed on to the next manufacturing step, or in the case of a final inspection, sent to a customer.
+They occur when a substandard part is incorrectly accepted and either passed on to the next manufacturing step or, in the case of a final inspection, sent to a customer.
 This is a product quality error, and the costs can be very high for committing this kind of error.
-Imagine sending a poorly treated part on to an adhesive bonding operation: the final structure may fail in the customer’s hands.
-A painted product may peel and corrode prematurely, an improperly cleaned medical device could cause serious harm to a patient.
-The results include damage to reputation and brand perception along with the possibility of the product recalls or product liability issues.
+Imagine sending a poorly treated part onto an adhesive bonding operation: the final structure may fail in the customer’s hands.
+A painted product may peel and corrode prematurely, and an improperly cleaned medical device could cause serious harm to a patient.
+The results include damage to reputation and brand perception, along with the possibility of product recalls or product liability issues.

 How to Minimize Quality Risks in Manufacturing While Maximizing Efficiency

-- The risk that you (the manufacturer) is willing to assume for making a Type 1 error
+- The risk that you (the manufacturer) are willing to assume for making a Type 1 error

 - The acceptable risk for making a Type 2 error.